OrestOhorodnyk/replicated_log/README.md

 ## Prerequisites
-1) Docker and docker-compose instaled
+1) Docker and docker-compose installed
-2) porst 8000-8003 are free
+2) ports 8000-8003 are free
-3) jq instaled (not mandatory, just to pritify the curl response)
+3) jq installed (not mandatory, just to prettify the curl response)

 ## Build containers:
 ``cd replicated_log``